TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/labs/Setup_Kali_and_Metasploitable.md

 # ACIT 4630 – Lab 1 – Setup Kali Linux and Metasplotable 2

 ### Note:
 You may optionally work with a partner for the labs in this course.
-Make sure you submit your own-written report of your lab, since the lab submission is individual.
+Make sure you submit your **own-written** report of your lab, since the lab submission is **individual**.

 Note For Apple Machines with M series: